amplience/dc-extensions-styleguide/docs/introduction.md

 to try help you get up and running.

-Learning about extensions for the first time? here are some useful links to help you get up to speed with what an extension is and how to start building your own
+Learning about extensions for the first time? here are some useful links to help you get up to speed with what an extension is and how to start building your own.

 ### Useful links